The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 Madame Hanoi

-This multi-award winning French-Vietnamese bar and bistro is sure to take you to Vietnam for a night, with their epic and flavoursome menu plus stylish and sophisticated interiors in SkyCity.
-Their grazing style menu is best shared amongst groups of friends, making Madame Hanoi a popular catch up go-to.
-Boasting an impressive wine selection, Vietnamese cocktails and signature Vietnamese coffee loved amongst visitors, plus a newly opened Bao Bar that will see you stuffing as much as you can into your buns for a mere $5.
+This multi-award-winning French-Vietnamese bar and bistro will transport you and your tastebuds to the vibrant street of Hanoi for a night, with their flavoursome menu and stylish interiors inside Adelaide’s SkyCity.
+The grazing-style menu is best shared amongst friends, making Madame Hanoi a popular catch-up go-to.
+Boasting an impressive wine selection, Vietnamese cocktails and signature Vietnamese coffee loved by all, order bao buns, salads, curries and small dishes a la carte, or select a banquet to sample a taste of everything.

 108 North Terrace, Adelaide